Sai-Kartheek-Reddy/Spark-Scheduler-Comparison/README.md

 ### Hyperparameter Tuning

 Hyperparameter tuning is essential for optimizing the performance of machine learning models.
 We employed grid search cross-validation to find the best combination of hyperparameters for FP Growth and Random Forest algorithms.

-## Cluster Architecture

-Our Spark cluster consists of multiple nodes, with one master node and several worker nodes.
-When a job is submitted to the cluster, it is divided into tasks, which are then distributed among the worker nodes for parallel execution.
-Once the tasks are completed, the results are aggregated by the master node, which then presents the final results to the user.